 Swing Trading is exactly what the name implies.
 As a stock’s price swings from one extreme to another, within a predefined time period and range, often defined by support and resistance, you trade in and out of the equity.
 It is incredibly important that when you select stocks to swing trade, that you find stocks that are actually swinging.
 This means that they have a relatively high level of volatility and that the prices are fluctuating in recognizable parabolic swings.
 Swing•Genie is very good at profitably discerning these swings in stocks that are weakly swinging, but keep in mind that the greater the magnitude of the volatility of the price action fueling these swings, the greater the potential profits will be.
-The animated SWING•GENIE logo above provides a good idealized image of exactly what your are looking for.
+The animated SWING•GENIE logo above provides a good idealized image of exactly what you are looking for.
 The LVLT chart (above left) makes for a very attractive swing trading candidate.
-Swing trading provide many advantages, but one of the greatest advantages is the dramatic reduction in the traders exposure to adverse news and information.
+Swing trading provides many advantages, but one of the greatest advantages is the dramatic reduction in the trader's exposure to adverse news and information.
 As the trader moves out of a stock and reverts back to cash, their exposure to any further risk completely evaporates.

 Trading techniques all have as a foundation a specific length of time within which the stock is being analyzed for potential trades.
 These range from years to the nanosecond time frame that flash traders utilize.
 All of these time frames can produce sine wave like cycles, producing sine waves with fractal properties.
 The term “fractal,” is Latin for “broken,” i.e., a geometric shape that can be broken into parts, each a smaller, but identical representation of the original.
-In the case of stock trading the elements that have the ability to get smaller to produce fractal subunits are time and price.
+In the case of stock trading, the elements that have the ability to get smaller to produce fractal subunits are time and price.
 It is this fractal property that enables Swing•Genie to perform well at Swing and Day trading intervals.

 It's not a get rich quick scheme.
 Utilized correctly Swing•Genie assists traders in generating a slow and study, make some money, income stream.

-The largest benefit of a Swing Trading strategy is an increase level of safety this type of trading brings to your account.
+The largest benefit of a Swing Trading strategy is an increased level of safety this type of trading brings to your account.
 It allows you to go into battle, gain some ground and then retreat to the safety of cash.
-You are in the markets for shorter periods of time, helping you to avoid some of the volatility that defines todays rapidly shifting markets.
-Incorporating volume spikes into your trading protocol will often have you in a stock prior to news that will create dramatic and profitable changes in you targetted equity.
+You are in the markets for shorter periods of time, helping you to avoid some of the volatility that defines today's rapidly shifting markets.
+Incorporating volume spikes into your trading protocol will often have you in a stock prior to the news that will create dramatic and profitable changes in you targetted equity.

-In a sense this entire website is a primer on how to swing trade stocks, but four of these pages are much more important to your financial safety and profitability.
-Successful Swing Trading involves four fundamental actions: 1) Finding good candidate stocks to trade; 2) money and risk management for those trades; 3) trading, actually entering and exiting your stock selections utilizing Stock Dot Genie or Swing Genie and finally, 4) Situational awareness which is discussed and strongly advocated from within an extensive collection of web links curated to help jumpstart your trading education.
+In a sense, this entire website is a primer on how to swing trade stocks, but four of these pages are much more important to your financial safety and profitability.
+Successful Swing Trading involves four fundamental actions: 1) Finding good candidate stocks to trade; 2) money and risk management for those trades; 3) trading, actually entering and exiting your stock selections utilizing Stock Dot Genie or Swing Genie and finally, 4) Situational awareness which is discussed and strongly advocated from within an extensive collection of web links curated to help jump start your trading education.
 That discussion and those links can be found on the Traders Links page.

 Absolutely read and take to heart the page on Risk & Money Management, before you risk any of your own money.